 What kind of activities will be on offer during wraparound care?

-Your child will be able to choose from a range of fun and inspiring age-appropriate activities such as arts/crafts, sports/games, reading and roleplay.
+Your child is able to choose from a range of fun and inspiring age-appropriate activities such as arts/crafts, sports/games, reading and roleplay.

 Are sessions flexible ie. will I be able to book until 6.00pm one day and until 4.00pm on another day?

-Yes, although this will be subject to availability.
-We will operate a pre-booking system.
+Yes, although this is subject to availability.
+We operate a pre-booking system.